eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 }
 ```

+Restart docker with `sudo systemctl restart docker`, then verify it's up with `systemctl status docker`, lastly check its logs with `sudo journalctl -fu docker` to make sure it came up ok.
+If there
+are issues that keep it from starting, fix those before going further.

 Edit `.env` as well and add `:v6-network.yml` to `COMPOSE_FILE`, which will tell compose to enable v6 for the networks it creates.

 ### Dafuq